Yaz-mie/ESMENDA-PYTHON-EXP1/README.md

 **Notes**
 - `first` receives the first element, `last` the final element.
 - `*middle` captures the remaining elements in between as a list.
+- The print lines are there to show how unpacking distributes values across variables.

 ---
 ### Version History